 Friendly Indoor Market comprising only of non-commercial

 market stalls selling handmade gifts and crafts, bakery and produce,

 plus refreshments.
 A great place to shop for locally grown, made or

-produced produce, crafts or gifts and then sit having a chat over a
+Afterwards then sit having a chat over a

 lovely steaming cup of tea/coffee

-For enquires/table hire please call Sue 01202 890001
+For enquires/table hire please call Sue or John on 01202 890001